 Deakin University, Australia

 Initiated in 1974, Deakin University was one of the first universities to begin in the state of Victoria in Australia.
-In order to conceive a revolution in the way forthcoming generations perceived the aspect of learning, skills, experience and overall dynamism.
 Now accredited with nominations from some of the world’s leading University Ranking corporations, Deakin is now the preferred choice for students not just in Australia, but around the world.

 What’s more, Deakin also strives to offer a holistic education solution to each student, by providing just the right resources to excel at desired careers.
 By maintaining strong relationships with veterans in every field of expertise, only the very latest makes into the curriculums herein, assuring nothing short of the most superlative when it comes to tertiary education.

 University of London, UK